Wills Articles

 Per Stirpes and Per Capita - Latin Phrases in Wills

-I strongly dislike flowery language used in legal documents such as "whereas", "hereinafter", etc. Surely lawyers can express themselves without resorting to old archaic phrases like that.
-On the other hand, sometimes lawyers use technical legal words such as "per stirpes" and "per capital" in their wills.
+I don't like flowery language in legal documents such as "whereas", "hereinafter", etc. It's easy to fall into the trap because other lawyers write that way, but I hope that more lawyers will move to a style of writing without using old archaic phrases like that.
+On the other hand, sometimes lawyers use technical legal words such as "per stirpes" and "per capital" in their wills for legitimate reasons.
 These are old latin phrases that have fairly precise meanings in the law.
 Personally, I choose not to use them.
 I believe my clients should be able to understand their wills simply by reading them without having to look through a legal dictionary.
 Not understanding them may make them worry that it might not express their intentions.
-If they are unable to easily understand, they might not be aware that the will does not say what they want.
+If they are unable to easily understand a clause, they might not be aware that the will does not say what they want.

 For those of you who have a will with these phrases in them, I'll try to tell you what they mean: